 The tapeworms grow in the pig's intestines.
 They spread to the pig's blood and muscles.
 People get infected by eating pork that has the tapeworm.
 This only happens if the pork is raw or undercooked.

 Things that raise the risk of pork tapeworm are:

 Tapeworms may be seen in vomit or stool.
-In some cases, tapeworm infection may not cause any symptoms.
-If symptoms do occur, they may include:
+They do not always cause symptoms.
+If symptoms happen, they may be:

-Your doctor will check stool samples at 1 and 3 months after you've finished taking your medication.
+The doctor will check stool samples one and three months after treatment.